SiliconLabsSoftware/docs-matter/sld296-matter-wifi-ecosystems/index.md

 ### Ecosystems

-"Off the shelf" devices which are compatible with the official implementation of Matter in at least one commercial ecosystem:
+"Off the shelf" devices that are compatible with the official implementation of Matter in at least one commercial ecosystem:

 - [Google Matter Hubs](https://developers.home.google.com/matter/supported-devices#choosing_a_device_type)
 - [Apple Matter](https://www.apple.com/home-app/accessories/)